fadado/shed/docs/reference-container.md

     General commands:
         build [OPTIONS] FILE
             Build a container from a Shedfile
-        cp [OPTIONS] CONTAINER:PATH LOCALPATH | -
+        cp [OPTIONS] CONTAINER:SRC_PATH DEST_PATH|-
-           [OPTIONS] LOCALPATH | - CONTAINER:PATH
+           [OPTIONS] SRC_PATH|- CONTAINER:DEST_PATH
-           Copy files/folders between a container and the host create [OPTIONS] IMAGE [COMMAND] [ARG...]
+           Copy files/folders between a container and the local filesystem create [OPTIONS] IMAGE [COMMAND] [ARG...]
-            WARNING: replaced by 'build'
+            Create a new container
         diff [OPTIONS] CONTAINER
             Inspect changes on a container's filesystem
         export [OPTIONS] CONTAINER
-            Export the contents of a filesystem as a tar archive to STDOUT links [OPTIONS] CONTAINER
+            Export a container's filesystem as a tar archive links [OPTIONS] CONTAINER
             Show direct links of a container
         port [OPTIONS] CONTAINER [PRIVATE_PORT[/PROTO]]
-            Lookup the public-facing port that is NAT-ed to PRIVATE_PORT ps [OPTIONS]
+            List port mappings or a specific mapping for the CONTAINER ps [OPTIONS]
             List containers
         rename [OPTIONS] OLD_NAME NEW_NAME